Francesco Cuccia: Fighting the socialists

 After World War I, the struggle of the landless peasants intensified.
 Sicilian peasants returning from the front found a disastrous economic situation.
 During their military service, their fields had been abandoned and overgrown, and inflation reduced them to starvation.
 The only people, who had become rich by taking advantage of this situation, were the landowners and their leaseholders such as Cuccia.
 Social tension began to rise across the country, known as the Biennio Rosso (Red Biennium – 1919–1920).

 In Piana dei Greci the socialists won the elections of October 1920, gaining all seats in the municipal council and electing the mayor.
 During the parliamentary elections of May 1921 socialist candidates could not campaign or go to the polls due to serious intimidation by the Mafia.
 Under pressure from the Mafia and the prefect and the police, the Socialist Party left the municipal council and even had to close the local section.
 The town was then placed under a commissioner until the new elections on April 9, 1922, when the Liberal Democrats list led by Francesco Cuccia won by a landslide.
 The list was "composed of three-fifths of people belonging to the mafia."

+Cuccia, known for his boast 'Qui non si muove foglia, che io non voglia' (Here not even a leaf moves if I do not want it to'), ruled Piana from 1922 to 1926.
 The Arbëreshë poet Giuseppe Schirò publicly defended the Mafia administration of Cuccia several times, considering it "the most suitable for the peaceful development of the best qualities of its people," able to open "a new period in our history."
 In a speech from the balcony of City Hall, he praised Cuccia to have had the merit and the courage "to have done away with that red flag of socialism from our community."

 In June that year, Cuccia received King Vittorio Emanuele III in full regalia in the local town hall, and, in return, was awarded the prestigious Knights Cross of the Crown of Italy (Croce di Cavalieri della Corona d’Italia).
 According to legend, Cuccia was able to manoeuvre the king into baptizing his child.